-There is this understanding among us, the people, that running an online business, or business of any sort, is this super-duper thing.
-That if you write inside your Twitter bio that you’re an entrepreneur you’re immediately considered as a badass.
+There is this understanding among us, the mortal people, that running an online business, or business of any sort, is this super-duper thing.
+That if you write inside your Twitter bio that you’re an entrepreneur.
+You’re immediately considered a badass.
 You get invited to cool parties.
 You travel the world.
-Do work that is wonderfully fulfilling and you’ll have this little blue thingie next to your name on your social media profile
+Do work that is wonderfully fulfilling and you’ll have this little blue thingie right next to your name on your social media profile

 It’s understandable that we think this way, actually.
-The net is flooded by guys and girls who put “entrepreneur” in their Twitter bio and share things in their social media profiles.
+The net is flooded by guys and girls who put the “entrepreneur” tag on their Twitter bio and bombard us with tips on how to become giga rich.
 Posts and videos about their perfect, super awesome life.
 It’s like they figured out life.
 They found the missing piece of the puzzle, that we, the average people, are so restlessly looking for.

 I felt super inspired when I started my first blog.
-I thought that I’m somehow entering this secret group of awesome people who are doing only cool shit.
+I thought that I’m somehow entering this secret group of awesome people who are doing only cool stuff.

 After a few failed projects and a couple of others that I’ve abandoned, I finally realized that running an online project is quite boring.

 Let me tell you why:

 What People Think Entrepreneurs and Startup Founders Do?

 First, let’s see what society thinks entrepreneurs and online business owners do: